betternick/ProgramAnalysisApp/CHECKINS.md

 Implemented CFGBuilder.
 This makes Control Flow Graphs for all methods in the given file.
 It handles branching arising out of IF, While-loop, For-loop, and Return statements.

 ## Plans for final user study.
-Run the MVP tool for the users and get their feedback See which metrics the users think are helpful and which could be changed/added
+- Run the MVP tool for the users and get their feedback.
+- See which metrics the users think are helpful and which could be changed/added

 ## Planned timeline for the remaining days.
 - Mar 29, Check-in 5